- CV: PDF

 Anastasia Kuznetsova, Ph.D.

-• Summary of Ph.D. studies: Dr. Anastasia Kuznetsova’s research during her Ph.D. began in the area of speech technology, with a focus on self-supervised learning and low-resource languages.
+- Summary of Ph.D. studies: Dr. Anastasia Kuznetsova’s research during her Ph.D. began in the area of speech technology, with a focus on self-supervised learning and low-resource languages.
 After joining my group, she expanded her interests to include generative data augmentation for speech enhancement, foundational models for multichannel audio, and neural codecs for ASR, which were published at top speech and audio conferences such as Interspeech, ICASSP, and WASPAA.
 Anastasia interned at Coqui.ai, Rev.com, Google, and Amazon.
-She is now at Rev as an Applied Research Scientist.
+She is now at the University of Rochester as a PostDoc.

 Mrinmoy Maity